aasheshvn/Predictive-analytics-using-machine-learning/README.md

-### Implementing Machine-Learning Algorithms on the below datasets and predict the classifications
+### Implementing Machine-Learning Algorithms on the below datasets

 #### Dataset 1: Appliances energy prediction
 Classification Problem:  Predict the energy usage (High or Low) of the appliances from the varying house temperature and humidity conditions that were monitor by a wireless sensor network.
 Other attributes like the weather from the nearest airport station are also included in this dataset